finbourne/lusid-sdk-java-preview/sdk/docs/ConfigurationRecipeApi.md

 # **listConfigurationRecipes**
 > ResourceListOfGetRecipeResponse listConfigurationRecipes(asAt, filter)

-[EXPERIMENTAL] ListConfigurationRecipes: List the set of Configuration Recipes
+ListConfigurationRecipes: List the set of Configuration Recipes

 List the set of configuration recipes at the specified date/time and scope